AnalyticJeremy/presentations/thesis/slides.md

 ## Games
 ### Minecraft Auto-Miner (AI)
- - Use AI to interpret players environment <!-- .element: class="fragment" data-fragment-index="1" -->
+ - Use AI to interpret players environment
- - Apply probabilities to execute branch mining <!-- .element: class="fragment" data-fragment-index="1" -->
+ - Apply probabilities to execute branch mining
- - ... but there are others already working on this: [MineRL](https://minerl.io/) <!-- .element: class="fragment" data-fragment-index="2" -->
+ - ... but there are others already working on this: [MineRL](https://minerl.io/)

 ---

 ## Games
 ### Clue
- - Automated player for the board game <!-- .element: class="fragment" data-fragment-index="1" -->
+ - Automated player for the board game
- - Compute probabilities based on cards held / seen <!-- .element: class="fragment" data-fragment-index="1" -->
+ - Compute probabilities based on cards held / seen
- - <!-- .element: class="fragment" data-fragment-index="2" --> *REAL* challenge is AI to read cards and interpret game board
+ - *REAL* challenge is AI to read cards and interpret game board

 ---